If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 2. Calcium Rich Group

-In fact, calcium is such an important nutrient, the famous USDA’s My Plate features “Dairy” as a food group (of note, dairy is notable for other nutrients as well, more about that here)!
+In fact, calcium is such an important nutrient, the famous USDA’s My Plate features “Dairy” as a food group!

 However, dairy products are animal based, and therefore, not vegan.
 This means fully plant based eaters need to ensure they are getting calcium from other sources.